dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 valid lines with the regular expression `num\s*(is\s*(not)?|==)\s*None|isinstance\(num`.]

-We find that Pythia models as small as 1.4b can successfully complete this test, and that they learn to complete the test in the first third of training.
-Larger Pythia models learn to complete this test earlier, with Pythia 12b able to complete the test 20% of the way into training and Pythia 2.8b able to complete it 28% of the way into training.\AS{Update with smaller model numbers}
+We find that Pythia models as small as 2.8b can successfully complete this test, and that they learn to complete the test in the first third of training.
+Larger Pythia models learn to complete this test earlier, with Pythia 12b able to complete the test 20% of the way into training and Pythia 2.8b able to complete it 28% of the way into training.

 So, does this mean that Pythia models 1.4b and up understand all the typing rules necessary for this test?
 Actually, no. LLM's pick up on a